 Melissa Goodman, LCSW, serves as the clinical supervisor of the Mount Sinai Sexual Assault and Violence Intervention (SAVI) Program.
 She also provides short-term psychotherapy at Mount Sinai Queens in Astoria to survivors of sexual assault, intimate partner violence, and commercial sexual exploitation.
 A trauma specialist, Melissa earned her Master’s Degree in social work at New York University in 1994.
 She cut her social work teeth at Elmhurst Hospital in emergency psychiatry by working on a mobile crisis unit before transitioning to SAVI in 2000.
 She subsequently earned a certificate as a Geriatric Scholar, and one in Executive Leadership in the Not-For-Profit Sector.
 She received a Declaration of Honor from Queens Borough President Helen M. Marshall for “exemplary leadership” in raising awareness and improving services for victims of domestic violence and sexual assault and their families in October, 2010.
 More recently, she was awarded the 2016 Woman of the Year award by The Zonta Club of Greater Queens.

-Dr. Gottlieb is the founder of Talking Changes, an anti-oppression training and bias-awareness consultancy.
-Workshops are largely targeted toward clinicians and social service professionals and address issues ranging from self-care to cultural competence.
-More information can be found at http://www.talkingchanges.org/
+Dr. Gottlieb is the founder of Talking Changes (www.talkingchanges.com), an anti-oppression training consultancy.
+Workshops are targeted toward social service providers and address issues ranging from self-care to cultural responsiveness.
+She received the CT NASW "Distinguished Achievement" award in 2017.

-Dr. Gottlieb’s primary areas of teaching and scholarship are in direct practice, theory, and pedagogy, particularly with an anti-oppression and social-identity lens.
-Her dissertation research measured the impact of self-compassion and self-awareness on the ability to work successfully within a cross-cultural dyad.
+Dr. Gottlieb has taught at the graduate and undergraduate levels for over 10 years.
+Her primary areas of teaching are in Practice and HB, always with an anti-oppression and social-constructionist lens.
+Her dissertation research measured the impact of self-compassion and self-awareness on the ability to work within a cross-cultural dyad.
 Her teaching style is collaborative and highly interactive.

-Dr. Gottlieb's areas of scholarly interest are the role of self-compassion in social work pedagogy and practice; the optimal methods for teaching cultural competence in social work education; structural racism, historical trauma and the role of white-Europeans in reparations to these injustices; and on the construction and validation of a social identity-informed cultural competence scale.
+Dr. Gottlieb's areas of scholarship include the role of self-compassion in social work pedagogy and practice; optimal methods for teaching cultural humility in social work education; structural racism and other forms of oppression; and on the construction and validation of a cultural humility scale.

 Dr. Gottlieb earned her PhD and MSW from NYU, and her BA from Brown University.